 Puff Daddy: Yeah, we're cool.
 Fine.

 - As quoted at the top, George Wallace was one of the most notorious pro-segregation politicians in the 1960s, running for Governor of Alabama on an explicitly pro-segregation platform.
-In the late 1970s, having become paralyzed in an assassination attempt and become a Born-Again Christian, Wallace declared that he no longer believed in segregation, and renounced his past support for it.
+In the late 1970s, after having become paralyzed in an assassination attempt while seeking the Democratic nomination for President in 1972 and becoming a Born-Again Christian, Wallace declared that he no longer believed in segregation, and renounced his past support for it.

 - Life After Hate is an organization dedicated to supporting those leaving Neo-Nazi movements and ending violent extremism.